bedant42/FoodZone/README.md

-# React PRACTICE PROJECT
+# React PROJECT

-## Project 1 - Foody Zone
+## Project - Foody Zone

 Project that we are going to build in this complete practice course

-- Project 4 - FOODY ZONE
+- Project - FOODY ZONE